Body & Brain: History

 In 1985 the first Dahn Yoga Center opened in downtown Seoul.
 By 1990, fifty locations were teaching Dahn Yoga in South Korea.
 In 1991, the first U.S. Dahn Yoga Center was opened in Philadelphia, Pennsylvania.
 In 1997 the Sedona Ilchi Meditation Center (SIMC) was established, hosting specialized programs open to Dahn yoga members for a fee.
 Over the next ten years Dahn yoga focused on expanding its operations globally.

+Lee also cohosted a conference in Seoul, South Korea, on June 15, 2001, called the New Millennium World Peace Humanity Conference.
+The keynote speaker was former U.S. vice president Al Gore.
+A document outlining Lee's vision, titled the "Declaration of Humanity," was signed by attendees, including Maurice Strong (senior advisor to the secretary general of the United Nations) and Seymour Topping (administrator of the Pulitzer prizes and a former managing editor of the New York Times).

 The Dahn Yoga Foundation was created in 2006, offering classes for free or at reduced rates in senior centers, community centers, churches, public parks, offices, schools and hospitals.
 In addition to the outreach classes, Dahn Yoga Foundation volunteers participate in community service projects.

 In late 2015, Dahn Yoga changed its name to Body & Brain.

-They also operate the "Honor’s Haven Resort and Spa" in Ellenville, NY.
+They also operate the "Honor's Haven Resort and Spa" in Ellenville, New York.